-For each of the three plegeability regions, the comparative statics are summarized in Table 3.
-Here, $dk/d\chi \doteq v'/v''x + 1$ in the Medium Region, where \doteq means the same sign.
-In the Low Region, $dk/d\chi \doteq -(v'/v''x + 1)$ and $dx_B/d\chi|{\bar{\chi}} < 0$.
+For each of the three regions, the comparative statics are summarized in Table 3.
+Here, $dk/d\chi \doteq -(v'/v''x + 1)$ in the Low Region, where \doteq means the same sign.
+If u'/u''x + 1 > 0, $dk/d\chi \doteq v'/v''x + 1$ in the Medium Region.

 Consider a case in which χ increases from 0.
 The borrowing conditions change in several dimensions: collateral, loan rate, and loan size.
 Note that with $\chi = 0$, banks can still lend some positive amount to borrowers, because the borrower would have to give up the return on his own capital if he absconds.
 As χ increases, the borrowers become less constrained and borrow more.
-Banks engage less in direct investment, the loan rate stays at \underline{R} , which is the same as the return on direct investment, and k may rise or fall.
+Banks engage less in direct investment, the loan rate stays at \underline{R} , which is the same as the return on direct investment, and k may rise or fall, depending on the borrower's EIS.
 As χ crosses $\underline{\chi}$, banks no longer invest in the low-return technology.
 The competition for loans eventually raises the loan rate.
-The loan size decreases.
-The relationship between k and χ is reversed.
+The loan size changes according to the depositor's EIS.
+The relationship between k and χ depends on the elasticity of both sides of the market.
 As χ increases further and crosses $\overline{\chi}$, the repayment constraint no longer binds.
-The loan rate stays at \overline{R} , the loan size stays constant, and k stays at \hat{k} .
+The loan rate stays at \overline{R} , the loan size stays at \hat{k} .

 To illustrate the equilibrium outcomes for different values of collateral pledgeability, we turn to numerical analysis.
 The following functions and parameters are used for the experiments.
-The results are plotted in Figure 3.
+The results are plotted in Figure 4.